vlahm/simplefc/README.rst

 3. Right-click ``simplefc-1.1.0.tar.gz`` and save link to desired location.
 4. Navigate to the folder where you saved the tarball, then execute:
+3. Optional: to share your flash card sets across devices, simply move the simplefc database location to a shared drive using ``simplefc change_dbpath path/to/shared_drive/newfile.db`` on all devices.

 ``tar -xzvf simplefc-1.1.0.tar.gz #just right-click and extract if on Windows``